Pliexe/DiscordEconomyBridge/README.md

-# THIS README IS OUTDATE, PLEASE USE THE DOCUMENT ON https://www.spigotmc.org/resources/discord-economy-bridge-1-7-1-16.90290/
+# THIS README IS OUTDATED, PLEASE USE THE DOCUMENT ON https://www.spigotmc.org/resources/discord-economy-bridge-1-7-1-16.90290/

 # DiscordEconomyBridge